osoleole/nlp_mdj/README.md

 # nlp_mdj

 The best way to perseive the result of similarity measure is to use heatmaps (measure from 0 to 1, 1 is max).
-These are just some preliminary results just to show the progress.
+These are some preliminary results just to show the progress.
 The whole doc is to follow.
 The model used is a **BERT** wraped in Spacy for easier workflow.
 Model isn't finetuned on the data(at the moment it doesn't make sense).

 Some results are good.
 Some are not so good (but i understand why).
 Some are strange.
 Sometimes seems model knows about inversion of meanings (as in Row27_2_Unique_ans bottom).